NVIDIAGameWorks/Falcor/docs/development/error-handling.md

 * The exception is passed up the stack until the application handles it or the program terminates.
 Intermediate layers automatically let the error propagate.
 * The exception stack-unwinding destroys all objects in scope according to well-defined rules.
 * There is a clean separation between the code that detects the error and the code that handles the error.
+* Exceptions can pass the Python API boundary in a well defined way.

 Note that error reporting is a separate topic from error handling and is discussed further down.
 All failure conditions that occur must be appropriately detected and handled.